 Encryption processes protect data from unauthorized access.
 Poor key management can lead to data breaches.
 For example, if you use hard-coded keys in your software, a hacker could compromise them to tamper with sensitive information.

-Organizations rely on access control policies to protect digital spaces and prevent unauthorized users from accessing apps, data, and resources.
-If you fail to revoke the rights of a user who changes roles or leaves the company, they could use that permission to steal data or perform other malicious actions.
+Organizations rely on access control policies to protect digital assets and prevent unauthorized access to apps, data, and resources.
+If you fail to revoke a user’s permissions when they change roles or leave the company, they could use those permissions to steal data or perform other malicious actions.

 Examples of security misconfigurations include failing to change the default settings on new software and making storage buckets in cloud infrastructure publicly accessible.
 Bad actors use security misconfigurations to install malware within networks and access sensitive database information.